Rybelsus vs Tradjenta is a review and comparison of two novel antidiabetic medications, Semaglutide and Linagliptin.

 Duration and onset of action of Rybelsus vs Tradjenta (Oral Semaglutide Vs Linagliptin):

-- Rybelsus has a half-life elimination of about five days.
+- Rybelsus has a half-life of about five days.
 It can stay in the body for about five weeks after the last administered dose.

 - Linagliptin has a half-life of about 12 hours.
 It is given as a once-daily dose.